symfony/symfony-docs/reference/constraints/Count.rst

 **type**: ``string``

 This option is a symfony expression language string to which the variable ``item`` is passed and that should return a boolean.
 If the expression is true, the item will be counted, otherwise not.
+The ``symfony/expression-language`` component must be installed in order to use the conditional count.

 .. code-block:: php-annotations